 Infographics are a powerful visual ally.
-Learning how to create infographics with Adobe Spark is a great investment of your marketing time, especially now, as we shift to doing business online more than ever.
+Learning how to create infographics with Adobe Express (formerly Adobe Spark Post) is a great investment of your marketing time, especially now, as we shift to doing business online more than ever.

 You have valuable information to convey, but without strong visual storytelling, your data can fall flat and leave its meaning undigested.
 Graphics actually enhance people’s ability to see patterns and trends.
 So besides being a lot more engaging to your audience, Infographics can actually improve cognitive understanding of your message.
 I’m here to help you harness that power!

 Infographics are an effective tool to engage your audience, communicate your points clearly in consumable bites and be sure they’re absorbed!
 You may be wondering… okay this sounds great, but how DO you break down complex info into easy to read graphics — especially if I’m not a graphic designer?
 Don’t worry, I got you!

 In this blog post, I’ll take you through the steps you need to design your own infographic with Adobe Express: